 Purpose should take the mission statement to a whole new level by answering the question “why do you do what you do?”.
 The answer to this question should go beyond profit margins and internal benefits and look toward the long-term effect they want to have on their customer base, their industry, the economy and/or the environment.
 In other words, it should explain who benefits from its existence and in what way.

 Purpose tends to be defined when the organisation is created since that is the point at which the reason for starting the organisation is most clear.
 Creating a statement of purpose retrospectively can, therefore, be challenging but not impossible.
-Figuring out why your organisation exists (beyond financial gain) makes it easier for you and those you work with to find fulfilment in doing it.
-When people see the value in what they are doing or offering it will inspire the behaviours that you are seeking from them.
+Figuring out why your organisation exists (beyond financial gain) makes it easier for you and those you work with to find fulfillment in doing it.
+When people see the value in what they are doing or offering it will inspire the behaviors that you are seeking from them.

 The organisations values serve as a moral and behavioural compass.
-They set out ethical principles and standards of behaviour for the organisation which creates a culture that is aligned with its purpose, mission and vision.
+They set out ethical principles and standards of behavior for the organisation which creates a culture that is aligned with its purpose, mission and vision.

 Values should be clear, written in the company’s ‘voice’ and, importantly, easy to remember.
 It is important that there is no ambiguity in the statements that define the values so it is not advisable to use just one word.
 Equally they should not be long paragraph since this would be difficult to remember.